 Traditional medicine focuses only on managing the disease and not reversing the root cause of concern.
 The conventional multiple sclerosis treatments aim to offer symptomatic relief by strengthening the digestive system, minimizing pain and nourishing other vital organs of the body.
 This can be achieved by administration of steroidal medicine, however, it should be noted that long-term application of steroidal medicine can affect mental well being of an individual.
 Some investigations have as well confirmed malicious steroidal effects on other vital organs of the body, such as heart, liver, etc.; if consumed for a longer period of time.

 Recent studies in the field of regenerative medicine have offered some hope to people, who have been suffering from multiple sclerosis.
 The studies have revealed that stem cells isolated from autologous sources of patient’s own body are both safe and effective in modulating patient’s immune system and limiting the progressive damage of brain cells.
-The primary aim of the investigators was to evaluate the safety of treating patients at various stage of stem cell treatment for multiple sclerosis.
+The primary aim of the investigators was to evaluate the safety of treating patients at various stage of multiple sclerosis.
 Scientists were able to demonstrate a safety and were also able to found that infusion of stem cells can immediately induce regeneration of functional nerve fibers, which can help regain functional aspects.

 Considering the tremendous treatment outcome, FDA has approved a novel clinical trial designation, as the advanced regenerative medicine therapy.
 The idea behind the establishment of the said trial is to promote therapeutic applications of regenerative medicine.
 The good news is that since its establishment in the year 2017, the FDA has almost enrolled 15 therapies, supporting applications of stem cells in regenerative medicine.
 Accordingly, as per meta-analysis reports, the key findings of the study can be listed as follows: